sterlingwes/unocha-flashes/README.md

 This repo contains the Flash Updates issued by the UN's Office for the Coordination of Humanitarian Affairs (OCHA).
 They've been converted from HTML into Markdown for easier parseability.

+- `reports/` has the full reports
+- `parsed/` has extracts from the reports

 The reports were daily except for the following reports which consolidated information for hiatus days:

 - 2023-12-18 covered two days (17th and 18th) - 1 skipped